-sacked, demoted or public servants were HUNDREDS of federal senous misconduct. fined in the past year for including two officials on overseas duty sanctioned for ered a wide array of offences, would uphold the good repuation of Australia.
+sacked, demoted or public servants were HUNDREDS of federal senous misconques. fined in the past year for including two officials on overseas duty sanctioned for ered a wide array of offences, not behaving in a way that would upboild the good repu-

-Investigations into more than 1000 buyeaucrate uncovered had behaviour such as that, identity fraud, prying into private files, leaking sewas improper use of taxpayer-hinded internet and email. crets and being rude to client The most common breach investigators uncovmade improper use of inside information or their power and counselled, \$3 took a pay cut, and 26 were shifted sideways.
-About 50 were found to have committed at social functions authority for the benefit of themselves, family or friends.
-Some of the offences were elled against 16 officials, while outside working hours.
-Then allegations were levwere accused of leaking
+Investigations into more than 1000 bureaucrats uncov-ered had behaviour such as that, identity fraud, jurying into private files, leaking sewas improper use of taxpayer-hinded internet and email crets and being rude to client The most common breach public Fines were handed to 218 servants, 111 mere made improper use of inside information or their power and counselled, 63 took a pay cut, and 26 were shifted sideways.
+About 50 were found to have benedi oi outside working hours. committed at social functions authority for the benefit (Some of the offences were information. elled against 16 officials, while Then allegations were lerwere accused of lealing